The Shape of Things to Come (film)

 The shape of things to come (Spanish: Tiempos futuros; lit.
-Future times) is a 2021 internationally co-produced science fiction drama film directed by Victor Checa (in his directorial debut) and written by Víctor Checa and Victor Huizar.
+'Future times') is a 2021 science fiction drama film directed by Victor Checa (in his directorial debut) and written by Víctor Checa and Victor Huizar.
 It stars Fernando Bacilio and Lorenzo Molina.

 Synopsis

 In a dystopian city that appears to be Lima, Teo, an eleven-year-old boy, works with his father, Luis, in a mysterious machine that seeks to generate a deluge in a city where it does not rain.
 Luis, obsessed with making the machine work, puts the invention at risk in the face of constant embargoes and threats from the authorities.
 Teo, looking to help his father, gets involved with a gang of young spies led by twin brothers, Raiza and Baca.
 From this meeting, Teo will live new experiences that will question his father's obsession and reveal the hidden nature of the machine.

 Cast

 The actors participating in this film are: